EvanMad/LMC-Interpreter/readme.md

 ## Interpreter
-Pretty simple & easy python interpreter for text ASM files, so far works on basically every test I've put it through. test.asm and sub.asm are provided as example files
+Pretty simple & easy python interpreter for text ASM files, so far works on basically every test I've put it through. some simple examples are available in a folder.

-Example programs taken from here https://www.yorku.ca/sychen/research/LMC/
+Example partially programs taken from here https://www.yorku.ca/sychen/research/LMC/

 Examples Below: